awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

 ## Setting up private key auto rotation<a name="ssm-agent-hybrid-private-key-rotation-windows"></a>

 To strengthen your security posture, you can configure AWS Systems Manager Agent \(SSM Agent\) to rotate the hybrid environment private key automatically\.
 You can access this feature using SSM Agent version 3\.0\.1031\.0 or later\.
-Turn on this feature using the procedure below\.
+Turn on this feature using the following procedure\.

 **To configure SSM Agent to rotate the hybrid environment private key**

 1. Navigate to `/etc/amazon/ssm/` on a Linux machine or `C:\Program Files\Amazon\SSM` for a Windows machine\.

 1. Copy the contents of `amazon-ssm-agent.json.template` to a new file named `amazon-ssm-agent.json`\.
-Save `amazon-ssm-agent.json` in the same folder where `amazon-ssm-agent.json.template` is located\.
+Save `amazon-ssm-agent.json` in the same directory where `amazon-ssm-agent.json.template` is located\.

 1. Find `Profile`, `KeyAutoRotateDays`\.
 Enter the number of days that you want between automatic private key rotations\.